jynxwk/MXQL/README.md

 ## Features
 The main feature is to make queries simpler because I find the standard mysql library query syntax unnecessarily annoying to use.
 That is also the reason I made this library in the first place.
 I know that it's nothing special but it makes life a little easier for me.
 There are more features planned though.

+> [!NOTE]
+> This library was only made to improve my coding experience.
+Feel free to test it out or suggest changes but don't expect it to be anything special.